Why Web Application Security?

 Scanning for XSS vulnerabilities with Acunetix WVS Free Trial!

-To check whether your website has cross site scripting vulnerabilities, download the Free Trial of Acunetix WVS.
+To check whether your website has cross site scripting vulnerabilities, download the 14-day Trial of Acunetix WVS.
 This version will scan any website / web application for XSS vulnerabilities and it will also reveal all the essential information related to it, such as the vulnerability location and remediation techniques.
 Scanning for XSS is normally a quick exercise (depending on the size of the web-site).